-Over the past century, fossil based materials have become the norm and standard for acoustical products in the interior design and building industries.
+Over the past century, fossil-based materials have become the norm and standard for acoustical products in the interior design and building industries.

-In production, the water is being recycled back into the factory’s closed circular system to be reused again in the next batch.
+In production, the water is recycled back into the factory’s closed circular system to be reused again in the next batch.

 Non-GMO wheat bran.
-Adding paint would have compromised our vision of creating a 100%-bio-based product.
+Adding paint would have compromised our vision of creating a 100% bio-based product.

 Pollution or waste

-Colors made from wheat
+Colour made from wheat

 Laser enhanced sound absorption